 Jeffrey Waid

-I am sending two copies of this letter to you so that you may keep one for your records .
-Please return the other with your signature indicating that you have read it.
-Do not hesitate to contact me here at school with any questions and/or concerns regarding this or any matter pertaining to you and your student.
-Thanks.
+→ I am sending two copies of this letter to you so that return the other with your signature indicating that you school with any questions and/or concerns regarding this Thanks. have read it.
+Do not hesitate to contact me here at

 Student

 Parent Name

 Parent Signature Date